kawofong/temporal-videogen/README.md

     > Your Google Cloud credentials should be cached to your local file system.
     > Hence, you should not have to authenticate every time you are running this solution.

+1. If this is your first time using the Google Cloud CLI, you may have to configure your Google Cloud CLI to use your Google Cloud project.

+    ```bash
+    gcloud auth application-default set-quota-project <your-gcp-project>
+    gcloud config set project <your-gcp-project>
+    ```

 1. Copy `.envrc.example` and populate values:

     ```bash